 You might wonder about the risks of “trading” on Polymarket.
 First off, it’s gambling, and the risks of Polymarket gambling include:

-• Financial loss: In a zero-sum environment with spreads and slippage, the average user loses over time.
-More than likely, you will not get rich using Polymarket.
+- Financial loss: In a zero-sum environment with spreads and slippage, the average user loses over time.
+To counter this fact, prediction markets often promote rare stories of big winners.

-• Addiction: Design features, such as 24/7 access, constant “odds” updates, and push alerts, encourage compulsive checking and chasing.
+- Addiction: Doomscrolling and design features, such as 24/7 access, constant “odds” updates, and push alerts, can encourage compulsive checking and chasing.

 In summary: Mechanics and psychological features that make Polymarket addictive and not legit include the fear of missing out, chasing losses, 24/7 access, push notifications, and compulsive checking.